eurostat/eurostat.js/doc/README-map.md

 ## Support and contribution

 Feel free to [ask support](https://github.com/eurostat/eurostat.js/issues/new), fork the project or simply star it (it's always a pleasure).

+## Copyright

+The [Eurostat NUTS dataset](http://ec.europa.eu/eurostat/web/nuts/overview) is copyrighted.
+There are [specific provisions](https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units) for the usage of this datasets which must be respected.
+The usage of these data is subject to their acceptance.
+See the [Eurostat-GISCO website](http://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts) for more information.